It's almost time to "Be Counted" in the 2020 Census

 - Watch the April 1 Census Bureau press briefing marking the one year out milestone from the 2020 Census.

 The Arvada Complete Count Committee

-The Arvada Complete Count Committee will convene a collaborative group of council members, community partners, City staff and United States Census staff to support a complete count of Arvada residents in the upcoming decennial census.
-The first meeting is tentatively scheduled for June 21.
+The Arvada Complete Count Committee kicked off on June 21 with a meeting at City Hall.
+The meeting included representatives from a variety of community partners, City staff, and Jefferson and Adams counties.
+The CCC will be a collaborative group of council members, community partners, City staff and United States Census staff to support a complete count of Arvada residents in the upcoming decennial census.
 More information will be posted as it is available.

 What is the City supporting the 2020 Census?

 Every ten years the Census Bureau counts the entire population of the country and at the location where each person usually lives.
 The census also collects demographic information such as group living situations, sex, age and race of each person.
 The City of Arvada has a vested interest in achieving an accurate and complete census because the results:

 - Determine how many seats each state will have in the U.S. House of Representatives